yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/reinforcement_learning.md

 $$

 By (typically) $\epsilon=0.1$ or $\epsilon=0.2$, the ratio is contained to $\gamma_t(\theta) \in [1-\epsilon, 1+\epsilon]$, so that both old and current policies have influences on the objective $\mathcal{J}_{\text{clip}}(\theta)$.

+Minimization with Clipping: The use of the $\min$ function ensures that if the probability ratio goes outside the allowed range, the clipped value is used instead.
+This prevents the update from being too large, maintaining a "proximal" update.